nicolaspozzo/PERN_CRUD/README.md

 # PERN_CRUD
-This project is a task list using PERN stack
+This project is a crud of task using PERN stack